allegheny-computer-science-310-s2020/class_activities/exam_practice/exam1_practice.md

 * Classification problem: SVM, Decision Trees. • General understanding of cascades.
 * Object/face detection/recognition.

-##### Note: The remainder of this document contains practice questions for the first exam.
-It does notes represent a complete exam.
+## Note: The remainder of this document contains practice questions for the first exam.
+It does not represent questions over all concepts that maybe covered during the exam.
 You are responsible for all material covered in class so far.
-The exam will be open notes (printed or electronic) but closed to Internet searches.

 ### Question 1 (put X inside the appropriate brackets)

 A reflex agent is an agent that:
-[ ] Builds a model of the environment and uses it to map percepts to actions [ ] Builds a model of the environment and uses it to reach a desirable state towards the goal [ ] Simply maps percepts to actions
+- [ ] Builds a model of the environment and uses it to map percepts to actions
+- [ ] Builds a model of the environment and uses it to reach a desirable state towards the goal
+- [ ] Simply maps percepts to actions
-[ ] Builds a model of the environment and adapts it through learning
+- [ ] Builds a model of the environment and adapts it through learning

 ### Question 2